aDarkDev/TelCoin-Script/README.md

 # installation:

-Edit line 89 and 110 in "NotCoin.py"
+Edit line 89 and 110 in "NotCoin.py".
+89 is your coins multiplies and 110 is your coin collect range. range should be logical.

 install nodejs first
 ```bash